-A Mozilla mistake broke Firefox extensions, but it's now shipping a fix
+A Mozilla mistake broke Firefox extensions, but Mozilla is now shipping a fix

 Apple bets the future on services: What iPhone?
 Tim Cook says Apple's launch of streaming, gaming and other services is "unlike anything that's been done before."

-Discuss: Firefox fix restores broken browser extensions -- but not for everyone
+Discuss: Second Firefox fix repairs broken browser extensions for more people

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.